752963e64/Journal/Using_common_sense_while_reloading_application.md

 And this can lead to real problem for your entire application.

-networked application using privileged port are root.
+networked application using privileged port are root unless you take advantage of your operating system's features.

 local application loading huge files, needs to be statefull.
 Way more with threads concurrency.